Package 'runner'

 run_for_first

 If first elements are filled with NA, run_for_first = TRUE allows to fill all initial NA with nearest non-NA value.
-By default run_for_first = TRUE
+By default run_for_first = FALSE.

 only_within

 NA are replaced only if previous and next non-NA values are the same.
-By default only_within = TRUE
+By default only_within = FALSE.

 Value